Skip to content

 Recommended For

-High-risk operators needing fast multi-PSP launch.
-High-risk operators — forex, crypto, gambling — who already have their own compliance and licensing in place and need a fast, flexible routing layer between themselves and multiple PSPs.
+• High-risk operators needing fast multi-PSP launch.
+High-risk operators (forex, crypto, gambling) who already have their own compliance and licensing in place and need a fast, flexible routing layer between themselves and multiple PSPs.
 BridgerPay's whole heritage is in this segment.
-Ran Cohen built the platform on the observation that forex brokers and crypto exchanges juggle five or ten payment providers each, with constant cascading and country-specific routing.
-The Bridger Router and Bridger Retry were designed for exactly that pattern.
+Ran Cohen built the platform on the observation that forex brokers and crypto exchanges juggle five or ten payment providers each, with constant cascading and country-specific routing, and the Bridger Router and Bridger Retry were designed for that pattern.
 If your problem is 'I have eight PSPs and I need them to behave like one,' BridgerPay solves it.

-Crypto exchanges and forex platforms with their own compliance.
+• Crypto exchanges and forex platforms with their own compliance.
 Crypto exchanges.
-Paybis is the published flagship case — $1B+ processed, $60M+ rescued by Bridger Retry, 15% transaction rescue rate, +10% approval rate after expansion into new regions, +15% from Agnostic 3DS.
+Paybis is the published flagship case, with $1B+ processed, $60M+ rescued by Bridger Retry, a 15% transaction rescue rate, +10% approval rate after expansion into new regions and +15% from Agnostic 3DS.
 Paybis serves 4 million users across 180 countries supporting 90+ cryptocurrencies and named BridgerPay specifically for reducing integration time from months to three weeks.
-If you operate a crypto exchange, ramp, or on-chain payments business, BridgerPay has direct competitive evidence behind it.
+If you operate a crypto exchange, ramp or on-chain payments business, BridgerPay has direct competitive evidence behind it.
+The BoomFi partnership (June 2025) adds native stablecoin acceptance and the Kuady partnership (February 2025) extends LATAM coverage across Chile, Peru, Mexico, Ecuador and Argentina.

+• Operators in MENA, Cyprus and Asia.
 Operators in MENA, Cyprus and Asia.
-Operators in MENA, Cyprus, and Asia.
-BridgerPay's office footprint (Cyprus HQ, Israel, UAE, Australia) and its partnership announcements (Ecommpay expansion across Asia) point to where its commercial muscle actually sits.
+BridgerPay's office footprint (Cyprus HQ, Israel, UAE, Australia) and its partnership announcements (Ecommpay expansion across the UK, EU and South East Asia in May 2026) point to where its commercial muscle actually sits.
 EU operators are well served.
-North American and LATAM operators get reasonable coverage through connected PSPs but the local relationship density is thinner than Yuno (LATAM-native) or Spreedly (US-focused).
+North American and LATAM operators get reasonable coverage through connected PSPs, but the local relationship density is thinner than Yuno (LATAM-native) or Spreedly (US-focused).

-Teams wanting no-code routing without enterprise lock-in.
+• Teams wanting no-code routing without enterprise lock-in.
 Mid-market operators who want to launch multi-PSP routing in weeks rather than months and do not want to commit to a 12-month enterprise contract like IXOPAY's.
-The Pro tier at $599/month is a meaningful price floor — lower than IXOPAY's enterprise pricing, lower than Primer's $500k minimum monthly threshold.
+The Pro tier at $599/month is a meaningful price floor, lower than IXOPAY's enterprise pricing and lower than Primer's $500k minimum monthly threshold.
 Combined with the no-code Router, this is the fastest path from 'we have one PSP' to 'we have orchestrated routing across five PSPs' currently on the market.

 Not Recommended For

-UKGC and MGA-regulated operators needing compliance support.
+• UKGC and MGA-regulated operators needing compliance support.
 UKGC or MGA-regulated operators who need their payment partner to act as a compliance ally.
-BridgerPay is explicit that it does not do KYC/AML on merchants — Ran Cohen has stated in interviews that as a 'smart API,' the platform has no compliance responsibility for end merchants.
-For an unregulated forex broker that may be acceptable.
-For a UKGC operator answering Section 165 source-of-funds questions, your payment partner ducking KYC is a problem.
+BridgerPay is explicit that it does not do KYC/AML on merchants, and Ran Cohen has stated in interviews that as a 'smart API,' the platform has no compliance responsibility for end merchants.
+For an unregulated forex broker that may be acceptable, but for a UKGC operator answering Section 165 source-of-funds questions, a payment partner ducking KYC is a problem.
 Nuvei, Paysafe and emerchantpay have dedicated gambling compliance teams.
 BridgerPay does not.

-Operators wanting one vendor for routing and acquiring.
+• Operators wanting one vendor for routing and acquiring.
 Operators who want one vendor for routing and acquiring.
-BridgerPay is orchestration-only.
-You still need contracts with every actual processor — that's three to ten separate onboarding processes, three to ten compliance reviews, three to ten commercial negotiations.
-Solidgate offers orchestration plus direct acquiring.
-Nuvei does both.
+BridgerPay is orchestration-only, so you still need contracts with every actual processor, which means running three to ten separate onboarding, compliance and commercial negotiations in parallel.
+Nuvei pairs orchestration with direct acquiring under one contract.
 If reducing vendor count is a priority, BridgerPay moves you in the wrong direction.

-Teams doing strict KYC/AML diligence on payment partners.
+• Teams doing strict KYC/AML diligence on payment partners.
 Teams that run formal due diligence on payment partners.
-The FinTelegram coverage from 2021 onward documents BridgerPay being named by the Spanish CNMV as payment facilitator for The Forex Premium (operated by Premium Finance Solutions Ltd) and WAM Capital, both subject to investor warnings.
-BridgerPay also publicly partnered with Equiti, an unauthorized offshore broker per the same coverage.
-None of this is illegal — orchestration platforms route to whatever PSP a merchant connects — but a procurement team running compliance checks on the BridgerPay corporate entity will see it.
+The FinTelegram coverage from 2021 onward documents BridgerPay being named by the Spanish CNMV as payment facilitator for The Forex Premium (operated by Premium Finance Solutions Ltd) and WAM Capital, both subject to investor warnings, plus follow-on coverage naming BridgerPay as facilitator for Standpoint Finance, FXX Trader, GS4Trade, GoldBachInvest, ProAktivMarket, Blumanstock and Insta Trading.
+BridgerPay also publicly partnered with Equiti, flagged as an unauthorized offshore broker per the same coverage.
+None of this is illegal, since orchestration platforms route to whatever PSP a merchant connects, but a procurement team running compliance checks on the BridgerPay corporate entity will see it.

-Operators who want named casino references.
+• Operators who want named casino references.
 Operators looking for named casino references.
-Casino 888 appears in BridgerPay's client list on the website, but case studies are weighted toward Paybis (crypto), Equiti (forex), James Allen and Blue Nile (jewelry), and Zalora (fashion).
-No published case study for a regulated gambling operator.
-If reference-checking with a named casino is part of your decision process, BridgerPay's public material does not give you what you need.
+Casino 888 appears in BridgerPay's client list on the website, but the case studies are weighted toward Paybis (crypto), Equiti (forex), James Allen and Blue Nile (jewelry), and Zalora (fashion).
+There is no published case study for a regulated gambling operator, so if reference-checking with a named casino is part of your decision process, BridgerPay's public material does not give you what you need.

 Geographic Coverage